Vanguard vs Public in 2026

 Extra Services

-Systematic Mutual Fund Purchases: Schwab lets you set up automatic investing in mutual funds, while Vanguard only allows these recurring investments in its own mutual funds.
+Systematic Mutual Fund Purchases: Schwab customers can set up autopilot mutual fund investing.
+Vanguard allows recurring purchases only for Vanguard mutual funds.

 Winner: Schwab